shariq1989/cookbook/content/recipe/Tandoori_Chicken.md

 10. Garnish with lemon wedges and serve with [raita](https://www.jamilghar.com/recipe/raita/).

 #### ABOUT THE MEAL

+We love get-togethers with family and friends and these drumsticks are the perfect addition to any cookout, picnic, or backyard gathering.

 Before meeting Shariq, I had no experience with Desi food.
 If you asked me about the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
 It's been an honor to study Desi cooking under my talented mother-in-law.
 She prepares food off-script and you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.